Refine Your Results

 Interviewed by Jim McLean

 This is the opening interview for the series, Healthy Kansans.
 Since Bob St. Peter will be interviewing all the rest of the participants in this series, Jim McLean wanted to use this interview to establish his expertise.
-St. Peter was the first President and CEO of the Kansas Health Institute; he stayed for 24 years, developing and expanding their services in Kansas.
+St. Peter was President and CEO of the Kansas Health Institute for 24 years, developing and expanding their services in Kansas.
 Prior to that he had extensive experience in Washington DC with health policy [see his biography].
-For this series of interviews, St. Peter defines health in the broadest terms and points out Show Morewhy the health rankings are valuable information for policy makers.
+For this series of interviews, St. Peter defines health in the broadest terms and points out why the health rankings are Show Morevaluable information for policy makers.
 The Kansas Health Foundation which created KHI really wanted the KHI to look at a broad set of issues that influenced how healthy we are as a city, as a county, as a state, and how education or housing, transportation influenced a person's health.
 St. Peter pointed out that health in Kansas isn't getting worse.
 People in Kansas are living longer, generally experiencing lower rates of cardiovascular disease, stroke, etc. So, it is not that our collective health is getting worse; it is that our relative standing compared to other states is getting worse.
 Other states are doing better, faster than Kansas in improving the health outcomes for their citizens that Kansas should be working on as well.
 Show Less

 Go to Top